dashpay/docs/about/features.rst

 Mining with X11
 ---------------

-Information on mining with X11 can be found in the `Mining <mining>`_ section of this documentation.
+Information on mining with X11 can be found in the :ref:`Mining <mining>` section of this documentation.

 .. _dark-gravity-wave: